mwojnars/hypertag/docs/index.md

     Price of Opel is 64000.0

-The "obligatory" qualifier `!` can be used to verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test:
+With the "obligatory" qualifier `!` one can verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test: